 Committed to shaping the future of healthcare, Jenny is dedicated to advancing the integration of Lifestyle Medicine principles into every medical and allied health curriculum in Australia and New Zealand.

-Accredited Practising Dietitian and Health Coach
+Accredited Health Coach & Dietitian

 Author, and Director and Founder of The Forest Bathing Institute